MicrosoftDocs/ATADocs/ATPDocs/deploy/install-sensor.md

     - [Deploying Microsoft Defender for Identity on AD FS and AD CS servers](active-directory-federation-services.md)
     - [Microsoft Defender for Identity standalone sensor prerequisites](prerequisites-standalone.md)

-- Trusted root certificates on your machine, especially if you're using a proxy.
+- Trusted root certificates on your machine.
 If your trusted root CA-signed certificates are missing, [you may recieve a connection error](../troubleshooting-known-issues#proxy-authentication-problem-presents-as-a-connection-error).

 ## Install the sensor using the UI